DriveX-devs/OScar/README.md

 # Cross-compiling OScar for OpenWrt

-OScar is also though to be easily cross-compiled for any embedded platform or router running OpenWrt.
+OScar is also designed to be easily cross-compiled for any embedded platform or router running OpenWrt.

 Cross-compilation also leverages `make`.
 However, it requires a few additional steps, after cloning the repository.